ashkanrdn/MEDLOC/README.md

 # Dashboard development code

+# API documentation
+This API is built using the Flask framwork on Python

 # Install requirements to run API locally
 - Copy the github repository into your machine
 - Run terminal as administrator to avoid any conflics due to limited access